How Can You Help Me?

 We are not medical doctors, therefore we do not diagnose or treat any conditions.
 We balance the life force in your body and we use personal interaction, questions, touch, examination of tongue and pulse and Digital Meridian Imaging (Acugraph).
 This is supplemented by Hair Tissue Mineral Analysis and nutritional exams as well to measure your progress.

 What Do I Need To Do After I Get Acupuncture?

 REST: Go easy on yourself.
 No strenuous workout or long runs.
 Resting allows the physical and emotional restoration, that Acupuncture sets in motion, to continue.

 USE HEAT: From an Acupuncture perspective, many painful conditions are caused by stagnation.
 Imagine a hose with a kink: imagine how the water builds up because of that kink in the hose; that's what stagnation is like.
 These stagnant blockages can cause pain in late stages; in the early stages these blockages can only be seen by acupuncture meridian imaging (Acugraph).
 Acupuncture opens these channels, causing the flow of the body to improve, eliminating the "kink in the hose" and thereby enhancing the healing process.

 AVOID ALCOHOL AND COFFEE: These drinks may cause dehydration, and it is very important to stay hydrated following an Acupuncture session, so the toxins released during the session can be properly flushed.

 TURN OFF THE NEWS: Let you mind relax and become clear and calm.
 The longer you stay away from the noise of the overstimulated world around you, the longer your "Acu-Bliss" will last.

-EAT GOOD FOOD: Imagine the foods that would make you feel nourished and health, and eat them.
+EAT GOOD FOOD: Imagine the foods that would make you feel nourished and healthy, and eat them.